garrandall/popular-music-data/tracks/differences-ginuwine.md

 You blind me with your love (Blind me, baby), with you I have no sight

-{God has blessed me} God has blessed me, baby
+ God has blessed me, baby
 Girl, He was good to me when He sent you
-{I'm so happy, baby}

 I'm so happy, I'm so happy, baby, oh, yes, baby
-{Share my world} Come and share my world, baby, oh...whoa...yeah. yeah
+ Come and share my world, baby, oh...whoa...yeah. yeah
-{I'm so in love} I'm so in love
+ I'm so in love
 I'm addicted to your love, baby, yeah...

 My whole life has changed (Oh, yes, I am)